Jon Berti Player Props: Marlins vs. Braves

 Jon Berti At The Plate

-- Berti is hitting .233 with three doubles, two home runs and five walks.
+- Berti has four doubles, two home runs and seven walks while batting .244.

-- Berti will look to extend his four-game hitting streak.
-He's batting .267 with one homer during his last games.

-- Berti has driven in a run in five games this year (21.7%), including two games with multiple runs batted in.
+- In six games this season (22.2%), Berti has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once eight times this year (34.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.